stephen-netu/second-zeitgeist/index.md

 - **2010s–Present** – *AFRICOM* (covert drone strikes)
 - **2022–Present** – *Ukraine* (arms & aid escalation)

-> These are only the ones we’re allowed to name.
+> These aren't just conflicts.
+They are context.
+> Every line above is a variable in the operating conditions of modern cognition.
+> We are programming artificial intelligences in a world still running on unacknowledged trauma loops.

 Since WWII, over **100 U.S. military operations** have proceeded **without formal declarations of war**.
 No vote.
 No debate.
 No draft. **No consent.**